'Jo-Maxi' revisits the Wood Quay protests of 1978 in this report on the importance of archaeology.

 Wood Quay and Christ Church

-Presenter Margaret O'Donoghue meets Andy Halpin, City Archaeologist with Dublin Corporation, who describes his work as an adviser to Dublin Corporation as they strive to develop the city and at the same time preserve its heritage.
-He also shows some of the artefacts which he has discovered on archaeological digs in Dublin city including a shoe which was found about three metres below ground level.
+Andy Halpin, City Archaeologist with Dublin Corporation describes his work as an adviser to develop the city and at the same time preserve its heritage.
+He also shows some of the artefacts which discovered on archaeological digs in Dublin city including a shoe which was found about three metres below ground level.

 What we're doing is really trying to find out how people lived in Dublin and how the town of Dublin functioned and developed.

-The report also shows illustrations of Wood Quay over a one thousand year period whic are taken from a book 'Dublin: One Thousand Years of Wood Quay' by Jonathan Barden and Stephen Conlin.
+The report also includes illustrations of Wood Quay over a one thousand year period whic are taken from a book 'Dublin: One Thousand Years of Wood Quay' by Jonathan Barden and Stephen Conlin.

 Wood Quay Illustrated